Elena-Nidelcu/LFA/lab1/pythonProject1/report4.md

 * About 2-3 sentences to explain each piece of the implementation.
   1.  task 1:
-  to do this task I appended step by step tokens to generated_string.
-If it contains chars between [], i generate a random choice from those chars, if it has char and an '*' after it, I generate 0 to 5 (random) occurrences of that char, if it's '+', 1 to 5 occurrences, if it has a number between {}, I generate that number of occurrences of that char, and if nothing is specified, I generate just that char.
-Examples are given below.
+  to do this task I pass all the chars in the regex string.
+If it contains chars between [], I add to the word a random choice from those chars, if it has char and an '*' after it, I choose a random number between 0 and 5 and add that number of preceding char, similarly with '+', just with the difference that the number is beetween 1 and 5, if it has a number between {}, I add to the word the specified amount of chars.
   2. task 2:
   I just generated random integer from 1 to 5
   3. task 3: